prajwal-aithal/mark-it/README.md

 "Choose title" to name the article with the title of the article itself, else choose "Save Custom Title" button after entering the desired title of the article.
 2. To delete all the articles, click on "Clear" button.
+3. To delete a particular article, click on the "x" button corresponding to that article (i.e present beside that article).

 Requirements
 ------------